 - Easily control thousands of pages if needed

-Another of my favorite FrameMaker labor savers are scripts and plugins.
+Scripts and plugins are my favorite FrameMaker labor savers.
 I almost always invest in a few scripts when working with a client on a workflow overhaul or a conversion from one format to another.

-For those who enjoy writing code, the interface is straightforward, and for the rest of us, there is a robust community of folks that can help with existing tools for sale, or that can quickly create scripts to reduce the amount of handwork needed for tedious tasks.
+For those who enjoy writing code, the interface is straightforward.
+For the rest of us, there is a robust community of folks that can help with existing tools.
+They can quickly create scripts to reduce the amount of handwork needed for tedious tasks.

 My rule of thumb: If you expect a task to take more than 3 hours, you should consider having a script written instead.